 At Melur, these include crunchy spiced chicken, dried salted fish and tender beef rendang.
-Vegeterian sides include stir-fried vegetables with sambal, and many more.
+Vegetarian sides include stir-fried vegetables with sambal and many more.
 Above all, curry (or dhal gravy) is poured on top, adding more flavour to the colourfully complex dish.

 Lastly, don't leave without ordering their Teh Tarik.
 This is because the milk tea at this top Malaysian restaurant in London has an extra creamy tang to end your meal on a sweeter note.

 Add Makan Cafe to your checklist on your next trip to Portobello Market near Notting Hill.
 Tucked away amid antique street stalls, this no-frills cafe serves up Malay street food classics.

 Emitting a casual and comfortable atmosphere, Makan Cafe is the perfect place for a pit stop before you continue antique hunting at Portobello Market.
 For example, light music playing in the background, bright lighting, and friendly servers.